grontis/ed2-handForceController/README.md

 PrintReadings() - Debugging method used to print array of readings.

+ReconnectDevice() - Runs the port finding and connection algorithm.

 ClosePort() - Closes the connection to the serial port for the device.

 ##### Example use